 Reebok is launching its first brand loyalty program.
 Dubbed “Unlocked”, the program touts "both experiential and product-based benefits.
 Shoppers will earn points when they buy products, write reviews, interact with Reebok on social handles and when they attend events, all of which will help move them up through the program's multiple tiers.
 Rewards include early access to products and private events, as well as more experiential rewards, including training plans, workout videos.

-Ruhnn, a company that enables influencers to sell through e-commerce has raised $125 million after it listed on the Nasdaq on Wednesday.
+Ruhnn, a company that enables influencers to sell through e-commerce has raised $125 million after it was listed on the Nasdaq on Wednesday.
 According to Techcrunch, the startup operates online stores for online stars and takes care of the full e-commerce cycle, from product design, manufacturing, warehousing, delivery (which it enables through third-party logistics firms) all the way to after-sales services.

 Japanese lingerie brand Wacoal is set to invest about US$ 14.5M over three years to boost its presence in India.
 A statement released by the firm revealed it will build on its current 11 outlets in the country to reach 70 exclusive stores and 80 shop-in-shops across 30 cities.
 The brand plans to explore its potential in additional metros which will give its brand access to a wider audience.